Hrant Dink

-Hrant Dink (Հրանդ Տինք; Western [ˈhɾantʰ ˈdiŋkʰ]; 15 September 1954 – 19 January 2007) was a Turkish-Armenian intellectual, editor-in-chief of Agos, journalist and columnist.

-As editor-in-chief of the bilingual Turkish-Armenian newspaper Agos, Dink was a prominent member of the Armenian minority in Turkey.
-Dink was best known for advocating Turkish–Armenian reconciliation and human and minority rights in Turkey; he was often critical of both Turkey's denial of the Armenian genocide, and of the Armenian diaspora's campaign for its international recognition.
+Hrant Dink (Հրանդ Տինք; Western [ˈhɾantʰ ˈdiŋkʰ]; 15 September 1954 – 19 January 2007) was a Turkish-Armenian intellectual, editor-in-chief of Agos, journalist, and columnist.
+As editor-in-chief of the bilingual Turkish-Armenian newspaper Agos, Dink was a prominent member of the Armenian minority in Turkey best known for advocating Turkish–Armenian reconciliation and human and minority rights in Turkey.
+He was often critical of both Turkey's denial of the Armenian genocide and of the Armenian diaspora's campaign for its international recognition.
 Dink was prosecuted three times for denigrating Turkishness, while receiving numerous death threats from Turkish nationalists.

 Dink was assassinated in Istanbul on 19 January 2007 by Ogün Samast, a 17-year-old Turkish nationalist.
-Dink was shot three times in the head and died instantly.
+Dink was shot three times in the head dying instantly.
 Photographs of the assassin flanked by smiling Turkish police and gendarmerie, posing with the killer side by side in front of the Turkish flag, surfaced.
 The photos sparked a scandal in Turkey, prompting a spate of investigations and the removal from office of those involved.
-Samast was later sentenced to 22 years in prison by a Turkish court; he remains incarcerated.
+Samast was later sentenced to 22 years in prison by a Turkish court.
+He was released on parole for "good behaviour" on 15 November 2023, after spending 16 years and 10 months in prison.

 At Dink's funeral, over one hundred thousand mourners marched in protest of the assassination, chanting, "We are all Armenians" and "We are all Hrant Dink".
 Criticism of Article 301 became increasingly vocal after his death, leading to parliamentary proposals for repeal.
 The 2007–2008 academic year at the College of Europe was named in his honour.